-7. To keep under close review the Trust's investment portfolio and its income; to review the strategy and management of the Trust's investment portfolio; to implement the transfer of the Trust's investments to a new investment manager; and to keep under close review any constraints on investment choice the Trustees agree
+7. To keep under close review the Trust's investment portfolio and its income; to review the strategy and management of the Trust's investment portfolio; and to keep under close review any constraints on investment choice the Trustees agree.

-Baillie Gifford were appointed as the Trust's new investment manager and took control of the portfolio on 13th May 2020.
 The Audit & Investment Committee continues to review the Trust's Investment Policy Statement to include strategy and restrictions.

-8. To have the Trust's Annual Report & Financial Statements available through its website during 2020.
+8. To have the Trust's Annual Report & Financial Statements available through its website during 2021.

-The Annual Report & Financial Statements was printed and signed on 30th October 2020 and is available on the Trust's website.
+The Annual Report & Financial Statements was printed and signed on 4th November 2021 and is available on the Trust's website.